shipyardapp/Shipyard-Documentation/docs/tutorials/great-expectations-blueprint.md

 2. Under the Information section:
    1. Give your Blueprint the name of `Great Expectations - Demo`.
    2. Give your Blueprint the Synopsis of `Run a file against an existing Expectation Suite.`
-3. Leave the Guardrails section defaults of 0x and ASAP.
+3. Leave the Guardrails section defaults of None and ASAP.

 Your Blueprint should look like this:
 ![](../.gitbook/assets/shipyard_2021_03_17_11_34_35.png)